What is a Depressive Episode and Helpful Tips to Recover

 Writing in a journal before bed may also be helpful, especially for those whose racing thoughts keep them up.

 Exercise is highly beneficial for people with depression.
 It releases chemicals called endorphins that improve mood.
 An analysis of 25 studies on exercise and depression reports that movement has a “large and significant effect” on symptoms of depression.

 Alcohol is a depressant, and alcohol use can trigger episodes of depression or worsen existing attacks.
 Alcohol can also interact with some medications for depression and anxiety.

 - Record the Positives

 Often, depressive episodes can leave people focusing on the negatives and discounting the positives.
 To counteract this, keep a positivity journal or gratitude journal.
 This type of journal helps to build self-esteem.
-For example, before bed, write down three good things from the day.
-Positives include regular meditation, going for a walk, eating a healthful meal, and so much more.
+For example, write down three good things from the day before bed.
+Positives include regular meditation, walking, healthy eating, and much more.